ljunggren/boozang-docs/README.md

 Opens a popup chat with the team.
 Here you can monitor project activity and chat with other project members.

-###### Dock mode

-The docked mode allows the user to switch between undocked (two separate application windows), dock to left (Boozang IDE is to the left) and dock to right (Boozang is on the right).
-In some cases the applications under test don´t support docked mode, so use this option to Undock.

 ###### Video Tutorials

 This is a link to the video tutorials on the homepage.